Sambillingham/embark/presentation/script for presentation.md

 ## Slide 3 - Products

 **Sam**: As a creative campaigns company, we create experiences for our clients that engage their customers.
-We have decided to split our services onto three areas to make it easier for clients to know what they need and what we can offer.
+We have decided to split our services onto three areas to make it easier for clients to know what they need and what we can offer them.

 **Phil**:
 - Our digital services consist of all the things a client may need in order to create a tailored online campaign.